 Porting Coreutils to Koka

-06 Apr 2026I collect programming languages.
-Most of them survive as a “Hello World” in a folder I never reopen, digital fossils of a Saturday afternoon curiosity… My actual day-to-day has been settled for a while: Kotlin when I’m building for the web, Rust when I need a CLI tool.
+06 Apr 2026I like to explore different programming languages, and I often try them out but most of them ends up as a “Hello World” in a folder I never reopen, digital fossils of a Saturday afternoon curiosity… My actual day-to-day has been settled for a while: Kotlin when I’m building for the web, Rust when I need a CLI tool.
 I do think about them a lot, but their syntax, semantics, and functionality don’t tickle me the same way anymore.

 Why Koka